vekatze/neut/book/src/modality-and-memory.md

 - a type of the form `(a1, ..., an) -> b`
 - a type variable

-`quote` is after all a shorthand for simple types.
+If you can get `meta t` by quoting `e: t`, you can get the same type using `box` instead.
+In this sense, `quote` is a shortcut for creating boxes.

 ## Desugaring the Two Operations

-We've seen two constructs `let-on` and `*e`.
-Though they might have appeared “artificial,” they are in fact straightforward expansions over our box modality.
+We've seen the two constructs `let-on` and `*e`.
+Though they might have initially appeared a bit artificial, they are in fact straightforward applications of the box modality.

 ### Desugar: Borrowing